divitsharma/Slide-Game/README.md

 # Slide
-### An Android arcade game
+### An Android arcade game.
+Let it speak for itself.

-Check out the game on the Play Store! https://play.google.com/store/apps/details?id=com.biome.Slide
+Check it out on the Play Store: https://play.google.com/store/apps/details?id=com.biome.Slide

 See the Behance page for another preview: